lawrencecandilas/jockeycall/README.md

 Before `jockeycall` can do its magic, it's necessary to arrange the audio files into a directory/folder structure that expresses the shows, schedules, and "periodics", and provide `jockeycall` a writeable place to maintain the play history and data on audio files it finds.
 Currently this is done with flat files.

-### `ezstream`'s "`program`" Intake Method

-Overall, `jockeycall` heavily relies on `ezstream`'s "`program`" method of intake.

-Some acrobatics with environment variables and symlinks are needed because `ezstream` doesn't allow specifying of arbitrary command line parameters.

 ### The Overall Flow Of `jockeycall`

+`jockeycall` takes various "subcommands" that further detail what you want `jockeycall` to do.

+Something must call `jockeycall` with the subcommand "next" each time a new track is to be played.
+The channel directory must be defined in the JOCKEYCALL_CHANNEL environment variable.

+`bash$ JOCKEYCALL_CHANNEL=/path/to/channel jockeycall.pl next`

-Once `jockeycall.pl` gets called by `ezstream`, the following is a simplified flow of what happens:
+This is a summary of what happens when that's done:

 1. The channel configuration is read and parsed.

-2. The current system time is obtained, and `jockeycall` finds out what show it's currently playing according to the schedule.
+2. The current system time is obtained, and `jockeycall` finds out what show should be playing.

-3. Are we transitioning to a new show?
+3. Using state information from the last call -- are we transitioning to a new show?
 If so, do housekeeping and clear history.

-4. Next, a track (audio file) is selected from the schedule's timeslot track directory, checking against a history maintained for that channel,
+4. Next, a track (audio file) is selected from the schedule's timeslot track directory, checking against a history maintained for that channel.
+That can be chosen randomly, or in series.

-5. Then, the path to that audio file is output.
+5. Then, for `ezstream` integration the path to that audio file is output.
+For custom integration, the custom command is executed--the path of the audio file is output where % appears in the command definition.

-`ezstream` will then stream the file provided by `jockeycall.pl`, and when `ezstream` needs something new to play, it will invoke `jockeycall` again and restart the process.
+6. `jockeycall` exits.

+Something must call `jockeycall` over and over - and that something can be `jockeycall` itself, if called with the "transmit" subcommand.

+`bash$ jockeycall.pl transmit /path/to/channel` (`transmit` subcommand doesn't require JOCKEYCALL_CHANNEL environment variable)

+* `ezstream` normally works with a single file or a playlist, but has an option to call a program to fetch a new track.  `jockeycall` was initially designed to work with this feature of `ezstream`.

-Therefore `jockeycall` is not really a background process-it's called each time `ezstream` needs a new track to play and its job is to tell it what track to play and nothing further.  `jockeycall` will get its state from data left over from the last call and update that state before exiting.
-Any amount of time can pass between calls to `jockeycall`.
-Audio files and schedule directories can be added or removed at any time that `jockeycall` isn't actually running.
+Therefore `jockeycall` is not really a background process-it's called each time something needs a new track to play and its job is to tell it what track to play and nothing further.  `jockeycall` will get its state from data left over from the last call and update that state before exiting.
+If `jockeycall.pl transmit` is used, it will hang around in the foreground, continuously calling `jockeycall.next` or waiting on `ezstream` to finish.
+It can be launched in a `screen` or `tumx` session to place it in the background.

-While you can launch `ezstream` directory, `jockeycall` will do this for you easily and simply if you issue a `jockeycall.pl transmit /path/to/channel` - and in this case `jockeycall` will launch `ezstream` with the correct parameters, and loop back and restart `ezstream` if it dies.
-In this case you will have a `jockeycall.pl` process hanging around and a second one actually servicing `ezstream`.
+* Any amount of time can pass between calls to `jockeycall`.
+Days, weeks, whatever.

+* Audio files and schedule directories can be added or removed at any time that `jockeycall` isn't actually running.

-`jockeycall` can be a little slow, especially with shows with many files that it encounters for the first time, but since your Icecast stream is probably buffered, it's not often you will hear pauses in the audio.
+`jockeycall` can be a little slow, especially with shows with many files that it encounters for the first time.
+If streaming to Icecast, it's likely buffered, so it's not often you will hear pauses in the audio.
 If you do, IMHO it recreates the experience of real radio stations where sometimes the DJ was asleep at the wheel for a few seconds.

 ## Requirements